 That’s probably because I love eggs so much.
-So full of satisfying proteiny goodness.
+So full of satisfying protein filled goodness.
 I know I eat more than 5 per week.
 Especially lately since discovering Avgolemono Soup.

-I really like the lemon in the soup.
-It tuns the otherwise rich soup into something refreshing that you can definitely eat on a hot summer day, like today.
+I really like the lemon in this classic Greek soup.
+It turns the otherwise rich soup into something refreshing that you can definitely eat on a hot summer day or a cold winter day.

 I also used rotisserie chicken from the grocery store when making this soup.
-You could instead use leftover cooked chicken.
+You could instead use leftover cooked chicken, like these Baked Chicken Breasts.
 This is an easy way to have chicken soup any day.

 But the Souper Tip for this soup, the thing that makes it so delicious so quickly, is to use a really small pasta shape.
 Look for one that cooks in about 5 minutes, like Acini Di Pepe.
 Your grocery store probably has this shape.
 It’s tiny tiny tubes.
 It’s sold in a little bag so search for it wedged between all those pasta boxes.

 If you’re looking for more tips for making quick delicious soups, check out all my Souper Tips here.

 This Greek lemon soup is luxurious and creamy with a lovely lemon flavor.
 The key to making this quickly is the use a tiny pasta shape that cooks in around 5 minutes.

 To make the soup as quick as possible, first read through the recipe.
 As you read, gather up all the tools, pots, bowls and ingredients that you’ll need.
 Then start cooking.
 Yield 6 1/2 cups

 - 5 cups low-sodium chicken stock